tuguzD/obsidian-plug-in-pack/GIT.md

 As you could’ve already noticed, some files seem to update each time the vault opens, so they have a potential to clutter each commit with meaningless changes.

 Changes for such files can be ignored locally, for each of your device (but not for the whole repository, like when using `.gitignore`) by updating each file’s index using [skip-worktree bit](https://git-scm.com/docs/git-update-index#_skip_worktree_bit).
-I suggest you to avoid updating files below by running these `Git` commands (in your terminal):
+I suggest you to avoid updating files below by running these `Git` commands:

 ```git
 git update-index --skip-worktree .obsidian\plugins\media-notes\data.json